Wernfried/daterangepicker/README.md

 `endDate` must be a `luxon.DateTime` or `Date` or `string` according to [ISO-8601](ISO-8601) or a string matching`locale.format`.
 The value of the attached `<input>` element is also updated.
-Date value is rounded to match option `timePickerStepSize`<br/>
+Date value is rounded to match option `timePickerStepSize` unless skipped by `violated.daterangepicker` event handler.<br/>
-Functions `isInvalidDate` and `isInvalidTime` are not evaluated, you may set date/time which is not selectable in calendar.<br/>
-If the `endDate` does not fall into  `minDate` and `maxDate` or into `minSpan` and `maxSpan` then `endDate` is shifted and a warning is written to console.
+If the `endDate` does not fall into  `minDate` and `maxDate` or into `minSpan` and `maxSpan` then `endDate` is shifted unless skipped by `violated.daterangepicker` event handler

 **Kind**: instance method of [<code>DateRangePicker</code>](#DateRangePicker)
 **Throws**: